ANIME EXPO

 • Adding a Reminder for the Line Queue

-➜ A reminder notification should pop-up for the user so they know they could add an alert for when they should head over to the panel.
+➜ A reminder notification should pop up for the user so they know they can add an alert for when they should head over to the panel.

 • Add Wait Time Stamp

-Besides the line queue page having the wait time displayed, this indicator should also be displayed on the “My Agenda” page.
+Besides the line queue page displaying the wait time, this indicator should also be displayed on the “My Agenda” page.

 • Time Conflict Notice

-➜ A notification should pop-up to indicate that events have overlapped, causing a conflict for the user’s planned schedule.
+➜ A notification should pop up to indicate that events have overlapped, causing a conflict with the user’s planned schedule.

 • Calendar Schedule View

 The current app should have another view besides a list.
-Having a calendar view toggle will help the user visually see their schedule to prevent any events from overlapping.
+A calendar view toggle will help the user see their schedule to prevent any events from overlapping.

-These are what I would like to add onto Anime Expo’s app to further enhance a user’s convention and app experience.
+I would like to add these Anime Expo’s app to further enhance a user’s convention and app experience.

 designing